US STOCKS-Earnings, Microsoft boost Wall St as investors await stimulus

 After an extra $600-per-week in jobless benefits expired last week, Congressional Democrats and Trump administration officials faced increasing pressure to come to an agreement on new legislation.
 White House adviser Peter Navarro said the Trump administration wanted an enhanced employment package passed in the next couple of days.

-"Because we have an uneven economy, Congress has to do something," said Stephanie Link, portfolio manager at Hightower Advisors in New Jersey.
-"There are pocket of strengths and obviously the job market seems to be under pressure.
+"Because we have an uneven economy, Congress has to do something," said Stephanie Link, chief investment strategist, and portfolio manager at Hightower Advisors in Chicago.
+"There are pockets of strengths and obviously the job market seems to be under pressure.
 I just hope they don't wait too long."

 All eyes this week will be on the Labor Department's employment report on Friday that is expected to show far fewer jobs added in July after a record surge in June.
 On Monday, ISM's survey of the manufacturing sector showed a pickup in July activity, mirroring upbeat factory activity data from Europe and China.